junxit/us-congress-bills-115/metadata.md

 - 2018-12-19 — Senate amendment agreed to: Amendment SA 4171 agreed to in Senate by Unanimous Consent.
 - 2018-12-19 — Senate amendment proposed (on the floor): Amendment SA 4171 proposed by Senator McConnell for Senator Johnson.(consideration: CR S7870-7871; text: CR S7871-7878)
 - 2018-12-19 — Senate amendment submitted
+- 2018-12-21 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the chair announced that further proceedings on the motion would be postponed.
+- 2018-12-21 — DEBATE - The House proceeded with forty minutes of debate on the motion to suspend the rules and agree to the Senate amendment to H.R.
+4174.
+- 2018-12-21 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-12-21 — Mr. Walker moved that the House suspend the rules and agree to the Senate amendment. (consideration: CR H10518-10526; text as House agree to Senate amendment: CR H10518-10525)
+- 2018-12-21 — On motion that the House suspend the rules and agree to the Senate amendment Agreed to by the Yeas and Nays: (2/3 required): 356 - 17 (Roll no. 484).
+- 2018-12-21 — Resolving differences -- House actions: On motion that the House suspend the rules and agree to the Senate amendment Agreed to by the Yeas and Nays: (2/3 required): 356 - 17 (Roll no. 484).
+- 2018-12-31 — Pursuant to the provisions of H. Con.
+Res.
+149, enrollment corrections on H.R.
+4174 have been made.
+- 2019-01-02 — Presented to President.
+- 2019-01-02 — Presented to President.
+- 2019-01-14 — Became Public Law No: 115-435.
+- 2019-01-14 — Became Public Law No: 115-435.
+- 2019-01-14 — Signed by President.
+- 2019-01-14 — Signed by President.